turgay/turgay.github.io/about.md

 ---
 layout: page
-title: Turgay Kivrak
+title: About
 permalink: /about/
 tags: about
 ---

 Hi,

-I'm Turgay.
+I'm Turgay Kivrak working for Aurea remotely as Java Chief Architect.

 Will add more details here...